-This policy and information report will be reviewed by the headteacher every year.
+This policy and information report will be reviewed by the SENDCO every year.
 It will also be updated if any changes to the information are made during the year.

-It will be approved by the Operations Director.
+It will be approved by the Head Teacher and Operations Director.